 It’s easy to check reviews of these beers on a modern rating service.
 For the last two breweries, beers differently named correspond closely to colour and taste on the Janssen’s menu.
 Pilsner Urquell is not “veiled” (lightly cloudy) as available anywhere today unless you get a Keller version in the Pilsen cellars, so the beer sent to New York in the early 1900s sounds pretty authentic.

 Let’s raise a New York cheer – not a Bronx cheer, a real one – for what was an important beer and dining haunt in the Gilded Age and long after.
 And it’s more proof that great beer was always taken seriously by some people in some places – it was always part of gastronomy, a conclusion reinforced for us recently with the success of our Waldorf Hotel 1944 Beer Tasting Recreation held recently at Dora Keogh Irish Pub in Toronto.

 *Note added August 21, 2015: Please see the comments below of noted ephemera and menu-collector Henry Voigt who states that the menu in fact dates from 1934, despite bearing a copyright notice of 1908.
-On page 7 of the menu we read “Ten years ago…the doors of the Hofbrau Haus were first opened to the public”.
-As it opened in 1898, this, plus the curator’s notice Henry Voigt referred to, convinced me initially this menu is a 1908 original but in fact it appears not the case.
-Many thanks to Henry Voigt for his sleuthing.
-Clearly one way or another, these fine beers were long available at Janssen’s, probably from near to inception and into the 1930’s at least.
+On page 7 of the menu we read, “Ten years ago…the doors of the Hofbrau Haus were first opened to the public”.
+As it opened in 1898, this, plus the curator’s notice Henry Voigt mentioned, convinced me initially this menu is a 1908 original.
+In fact this appears not the case.
+Many thanks to Henry Voigt for his expertise.
+Still, one way or another, these fine beers were long available at Janssen’s, probably from close to inception of the restaurant and until the 1930s at least.